shreeyasharda/ShreeyaSharda.github.io/_pages/about.md

 Goals
 ======
 My short term goal is to pursue a PhD in CS in Fall 2026.
 My long term goal is to become a Professor and mentor young minds!
-I want to dedicate my life to conducting high-impact research and traveling around the world to give talks about my research.
-You need to make this more specific and detailed
+I want to dedicate my life to conducting high-impact research, leading research groups in socially responsible AI.

 Research Interests